AI and machine learning algorithms are getting better at predicting actions in videos.

 As for the third (partial observability activity), used an open source KITTI driving dataset collected from footage of cameras mounted on car dashboards.

 After this "training," the AI model generated up to 25 frames in the future.

-Researchers report that "predictions" were preferred 90,2, 98,7% and 99,3% of the time by evaluators respectively to the three types of video: interactions between objects, structured movement and partial observability tasks. respectively.
+Researchers report that "predictions" were preferred 90,2, 98,7%, and 99,3% of the time by evaluators to the three types of video, respectively: object interactions, structured motion, and partial observability tasks. respectively.

-Qualitatively, the team notes that the AI neatly represented human arms and legs and done "Very precise predictions that seemed realistic compared to the scenes represented in the video" .
+Qualitatively, the team notes that the AI has crisply represented human arms and legs and done "very accurate predictions that seemed realistic compared to the scenes depicted in the video" .

 "We found that maximizing the capacity of such models improves the quality of the video prediction," coauthors write.
 We hope our work will encourage the field to move in similar directions in the future.
 For example to see how far we can go ".